zonender/react-redux-webpack2-starter/README.md

   });
   ```

-  now to run this file run this from the command line:
+  now to run this file with the express server, run this command:

   ```
   node buildScripts/srcServer.js